-Radiation therapy, also known as radiotherapy, refers to the use of radiation to treat tumors in patients with cancer.
+Radiation therapy is the use of radiation to treat tumors in patients with cancer.
 With pancreatic cancer, radiation therapy may be delivered before or after surgery or to patients who are not candidates for surgery.

 Radiation is personalized to the individual patient in a multi-step process that includes consultation with a radiation oncologist, followed by a simulation visit.
 During this simulation visit, your radiation oncologist will precisely outline the areas in your body that require treatment.
 Following the simulation, your radiation oncologist will lead a team of specialists to create a personalized radiation treatment plan.
 The goal is to treat your pancreatic tumor with radiation while avoiding nearby normal organs.

 At UC San Diego Health, the standard course of radiation includes 15-30 minute sessions daily for five weeks, often received at the same time as infusion therapy.
 We use advanced types of radiation therapy, including:

 stereotactic body radiation therapy (SBRT), which uses advanced imaging and tracking techniques to safely deliver higher doses of radiation over a shorter period of time, often a week or less.